 What do you say?

-The hardest part about talking to a friend or family member who is being battered is getting started.
-Many women will be eager to talk, if they feel safe.
-You can help a woman by keeping her story confidential.
-While you might feel that it would be helpful to tell others about her situation, telling others can in fact put her and her children in serious danger.
-Additionally, while you may want to tell her to leave, leaving is often the most dangerous time in a violent relationship.
-Consult your local domestic violence advocacy center for additional information on safety planning.
+The hardest part about talking to a friend or family member who is a victim of domestic violence is getting started.
+You can help a victim by keeping their story confidential.
+While you might feel that it would be helpful to tell others about the situation, telling others can in fact put her and her children in serious danger.
+Additionally, while you may want to tell her to leave, leaving is often the most dangerous time in an abusive relationship.
+Contact your local domestic violence program for additional information on safety planning.

-Remember: if she refuses to talk to you, she has her reasons.
+Remember: If she refuses to talk to you, she has her reasons.
 Express your concern for her anyway.
-Tell her that emotional, physical and sexual abuse are wrong and that she deserves better.
+Tell her that emotional, physical, and sexual abuse are wrong and that she deserves to be safe.
 Assure her that you will be ready to talk or help, if she asks.

 How to start the conversation

 Seek out a private, quiet place to begin talking.
-Allow plenty of time to talk at length; you may be the first person that she has told about the abuse.
-Any of the following questions might help get the conversation going.
+Allow plenty of time to talk.
+You may be the first person that she has told about the abuse.
+Any of the following questions might help get the conversation started.